 - Stella Vasquez

-Stella Vasquez, director of program operations at the Yakima Valley Farm Workers Clinic (YVFMC), administers, oversees and directs multiple YVFWC non-clinic programs in a two-state area (Washington and Oregon) including: Nutrition (WIC) Services, Northwest Community Action Center, Behavioral Health Services, New Hope Clinic, Outreach, Health Education, Community Health Services, Mobile Unit and Planning & Development.
-Span of control includes 25 sites, seven director-level direct reports, over 289 staff and a $25 million budget from multiple funding sources.
+Stella Vasquez, retired director of program operations at the Yakima Valley Farm Workers Clinic (YVFMC), administered, oversaw, and directed multiple YVFWC non-clinic programs in a two-state area (Washington and Oregon) including: Nutrition (WIC) Services, Northwest Community Action Center, Behavioral Health Services, New Hope Clinic, Outreach, Health Education, Community Health Services, Mobile Unit and Planning & Development.
+Span of control included 25 sites, seven director-level direct reports, over 289 staff and a $25 million budget from multiple funding sources.
 Program operations impact over 100,000 clients annually.
-Reports directly to the YVFWC CEO.
+Reported directly to the YVFWC CEO.

 Ms. Vasquez spent thirty one years as an employee of Washington State Department of Social and Health (DSHS), Community Services Division (CSD) in various positions, 24 years of which were in a supervisory or administrative position.
 Last position as the DSHS CSD Region 2 regional administrator from 1992 through 2002.